cider-security-research/cicd-goat/README.md

 The challenges cover the [Top 10 CI/CD Security Risks](https://www.cidersecurity.io/top-10-cicd-security-risks/?utm_source=github&utm_medium=github_page&utm_campaign=ci%2fcd%20goat_060422), including Insufficient Flow Control Mechanisms, PPE (Poisoned Pipeline Execution), Dependency Chain Abuse, PBAC (Pipeline-Based Access Controls), and more.\
 The different challenges are inspired by Alice in Wonderland, each one is themed as a different character.

-The project’s environment is based on Docker images and can be run locally.
-These images are:
+The project’s environment is based on Docker containers and can be run locally.
+These containers are:
 1. Gitea (minimal git server)
 2. Jenkins
 3. Jenkins agent
 4. LocalStack (cloud service emulator that runs in a single container)
-5. Lighttpd
+5. Prod - contains Docker in Docker and Lighttpd service
-6. CTFd (Capture The Flag framework).
+6. CTFd (Capture The Flag framework)
+7. GitLab
+8. GitLab runner
+9. Docker in Docker

 The images are configured to interconnect in a way that creates fully functional pipelines.